Ileolami/Aboutme/clwqw6mwf000109jtdojwfla1.md

 ### Community engagement and growth

-The primary purpose of GoatCoinSTX is community building, which is clear from the nearly 1000 active members on Discord who engage with each other and collaborate with other projects.
+The primary purpose of GoatCoinSTX is community building, evident from the nearly 1,000 active members on Discord who interact and collaborate with other projects.

-This growth is also driven by giving community members a sense of belonging, a welcoming environment, and consistent engagement.
-They ensure that every upcoming project is shared with the community, followed up on, and decided collectively through voting.
+This growth is fueled by providing members with a sense of belonging, a friendly environment, and ongoing engagement.
+Every upcoming project is shared with the community, followed up on, and decisions are made collectively through voting.

 Some of the evidence below👇